petyaracz/Racz2024b/Readme.md

 | brarlik   | \#brarliK#  | output1 | \#brarlVk#  | iK → Vk / l\_\_#  |                            0.96 | botlik, csuklik, haldoklik, hanyatlik, telik          |                                                      |
 | brarlik   | \#brarliK#  | output2 | \#brarlVm#  | iK → Vm / \_\_#   |                            0.48 | aggódik, ajánlkozik, akaszkodik, alkudozik, alkuszik  | adakozik, adaptálódik, adódik, adósodik, alkudik     |

-Table: Some predictions for lakok/lakom
+Table: Some predictions for leveling

 We then take the best rule for each output and get an overall score by dividing the impugned lower confidence of the rule for output 1 with the